hapijs/hapi/API.md

 Access: read only.

 A response symbol.
-When returned by a lifecycle method, the request lifecycle skips to the finalizing step after calling `request.raw.res.end())` to close the the node response stream.
+When returned by a lifecycle method, the request lifecycle skips to the finalizing step after calling `request.raw.res.end())` to close the node response stream.

 ##### <a name="h.context" /> `h.context`